 New Orleans Jazz National Historical Park, New Orleans, LA

-Located in the heart of the French Quarter, the Old U.S. Mint houses the visitor center for the birthplace of jazz
+Located in the heart of the French Quarter.
+The park houses the Old U.S. Mint, which is the birthplace of jazz.

 Poverty Point National Monument, Epps, LA

-A marvel of engineering formed by over five million hours of labor, a UNESCO World Heritage Site, and one of the most important archaeological sites in North America
+A marvel of engineering formed by over five million hours of labor.
+It is also a UNESCO World Heritage Site, and one of the most important archaeological sites in North America

 National Parks In Mississippi